Knowledge representation / Semantic annotation / structured data / linked data on the web

 RDFa

-RDFa describes when you express (what you could consider) RDF embedded within HTML attributes (hence the a):
+RDFa describes when you express RDF-like content within HTML attributes (hence the a):

 <h2>My page title</h2>